 Many adults have an almost pathological need to shower babies with … Read the rest

 You know what I like about this book?
 Kate Endle’s collage art.
 Jules got me started on Endle and her wonderful, wonderful notecards a couple years ago, and I remain a fan (of Jules and Endle, of course).
 What is Green? is a straightforward concept board book about colors.
 Each spread focuses on a color and includes illustrations of a number of things you can point to and name that are that particular color, and so the red spread includes things like a heart, an apple, a tulip, and a cardinal.
 Each spread is bordered on the right and left … Read the rest

 It’s hard to find a board book that successfully tells its audience a story.
 Most of the best board books are concept books focused on building vocabulary or teaching things like letters and numbers, which is developmentally appropriate.
 Frankly, most six-month-olds aren’t all that into a good story.
 I mean, they’re happy as anything to listen to you talk about whatever most of the time, but they aren’t much for, say, debating the merits of plot.

 Kevin Henkes, however, makes all things possible.

 Henkes’ A Good Day is a picture book that was subsequently turned into a board book.
-Many picture-to-board-book … Read the rest
+Many … Read the rest

 Alligator Bear Crab: A Baby’s ABC by Lesley Wynne Pechter is an alphabet book that features one animal on each page to represent the letters of the alphabet in order.
 Here is how to evaluate an alphabet book: skip directly to “x.”
 In this case, Pechter has chosen “ox,” and it works for me.
 The “x” in “ox” is emphasized by being larger and a different color than the “o,” and the ox himself looks like an ox you might like to hang out with.
 He faces the reader head-on and manages to make eye contact even though his eyes … Read the rest